jezzsantos/queryany/README.md

 > Note: This is NOT a new version of LINQ or intended to be like LINQ at all.
 Its simply a language for defining queries that can work across any datastore.

-## Example Usage
+## Documentation

-See our samples, as guidance for your data store of choice.
+See our [reference architecture](https://github.com/jezzsantos/queryany/wiki/Reference-Architecture), and [our design notes](https://github.com/jezzsantos/queryany/wiki/Language-Plus-Model) to learn more about how **QueryAny** works.

-## Credits
+### Credits

 QueryAny was inspired by the work done on the http://funql.org/ project.
-But is not yet an implementation of the [FUNQL specification](http://funql.org/index.php/language-specification.html).
+But is not an implementation of the [FUNQL specification](http://funql.org/index.php/language-specification.html).

-Follow us as we build this out for the community.